WHAT WE BELIEVE IN

 (a) Baptism in Water

-The Scriptures command the ordinance of baptism by immersion.
-All who repent and believe in Christ as Savior and Lord are to be baptized.
-Thus, they declare to the world that they have died with Christ and have been raised with Him to walk in newness of life (Matthew 28:19; Mark 16:16; Acts 10:47, 48; Romans 6:4).
+The Bible commands baptism by immersion for all who repent and believe in Jesus.
+Baptism shows the world that we have died with Christ and been raised to new life (Matthew 28:19; Mark 16:16; Acts 10:47-48; Romans 6:4).

 (b) Holy Communion